University of Connecticut: History

 During the 1970s, UConn Health was established in Farmington as a home for the new School of Medicine and School of Dental Medicine.
 John Dempsey Hospital opened in Farmington in 1975 and has been operated by UConn ever since.

 In 1995, a state-funded program called UConn 2000 was passed by the Connecticut General Assembly and signed into law by then-Governor John G. Rowland.
 This 10-year program set aside $1 billion to upgrade campus facilities, add faculty, and otherwise improve the university.
-An additional $1.3 billion was pledged by the State of Connecticut in 2002 as part of a new 10-year improvement plan known as 21st Century UConn.
+An additional $1.3 billion was pledged by the State of Connecticut in 2002 as part of a new ten-year improvement plan known as 21st Century UConn.

 An agreement was reached in 2012 to launch Jackson Laboratory's $1.1 billion genomic medicine lab on the Farmington UConn Health campus as part of the Bioscience Connecticut initiative.
 In 2013, Governor Dannel P. Malloy signed into law Next Generation Connecticut, committing $1.7 billion in funding over a decade to enhance UConn's infrastructure, hire additional faculty, and upgrade STEM initiatives.

-Two sitting U.S. presidents have visited the Storrs campus, Bill Clinton in 1995 and Joe Biden in 2021, to dedicate the first and second iterations of the Dodd Center for Human Rights, respectively.
-The Dodd Center has brought an array of other world figures to the campus including Madeleine Albright, Elie Wiesel, Oscar Arias, and Mikhail Gorbachev in the fall of 1996.
-Presidents Gerald Ford and George H. W. Bush visited the campus after holding office.
+Two U.S. presidents have visited the Storrs campus during their term of office, Bill Clinton in 1995 and Joe Biden in 2021, to dedicate the first and second iterations of the Dodd Center for Human Rights, respectively.
+The Dodd Center has brought an array of other world figures to the campus including Madeleine Albright, Elie Wiesel, Oscar Arias, and Mikhail Gorbachev.
+Presidents Gerald Ford and George H. W. Bush visited the campus after leaving office.

 Campuses

 Storrs campus

-The primary and original UConn campus is in Storrs, a division of the Town of Mansfield, 22 mi east of Hartford, Connecticut's capital and bordered by the towns of Ashford, Coventry, Willington, and Windham.
+The primary and original UConn campus is in Storrs, a division of the Town of Mansfield, 22 mi east of Hartford, Connecticut's capital, and bordered by the towns of Ashford, Coventry, Willington, and Windham.
+The campus is easily accessible from nearby thoroughfares US Route 6 in Windham and Interstate 84 in Tolland.